jtladner/Courses/PracticalComputing/Fall_2018/Class5_Python-pt2/readme.md

     1. Read in the existing file
     2. Parse the file, line by line
     3. Write out a new file (with a different name) with the data reformatted

+3. The file "MACVCarvallo68\_R1\_Q20\_cutadapt\_paired\_bwamem\_3.5_dels.txt" contains information about defective interferining genomes of Machupo virus.
+With the exception of the header, each line contains information about a particular deletion mutatant.
+Write a python script that reads through this file line by line and:

+    1. Creates a dictionary containing 1 key for each unique mutant (i.e., same "RefName", "DelLeft" and "DelRight") and with the values indicating the number of occurences of the corresponding mutant.
+    2. Creates an output file that includes the total count of unique mutants on each genome segment ("RefName") and information about all mutants that occur more than once within the dataset.
+You can format the output however you like.

 ## Extra fun